 The Helix mattress is one of the most unique mattress concepts I’ve tested to date.
 Every Helix is made custom ordered based upon the specific needs, desires, weight, body type, medical conditions (if any), and other personalized information for each sleeper.

 The Helix mattress is built from 4 layers of latex, microcoils, poly foam, and support foam.
-My personalized Helix mattress included 2.0″ latex foam, 1.5″ microcoils, 2.0″ poly foam, and 4.5″ of support foam.
+My personalized Helix mattress included 2.0″ responsive poly foam, 2.4″ microcoils, 2.0″ poly foam, and 4″ of support foam.
 Since each Helix is customized to an individual sleeper’s specs the layer thicknesses, order of layers, foam density, and firmness will all vary a bit.
 Some Helix mattresses may have a little more or less of any particular material in order to get the right feel and support.

 The Helix feel will vary based on your personalized setup, however, in general it has a higher degree of bounce, quick response, and sleeps cool due to the use of latex and microcoils.
 The hug and contour is not dramatic like a memory foam, but more balanced and generalized in the way it compresses and contours to your body.
 This prevents any type of a stuck feeling, but still allows sleepers to experience great pressure relief and good support.

 Brooklyn Bedding isn’t your run of the mill startup.
 In truth, they are one of the largest mattress manufacturers in the country.
 Unlike most online mattress companies, Brooklyn Bedding owns their own factory.
 It’s a massive 145,000 sq. ft. super warehouse that cost $7MM to build.
-I was able to take a tour a little over a year ago…let me tell you, the place is impressive.
+I was able to take a tour a little over a year ago…the place is impressive.
 Owning their own factory allows Brooklyn Bedding to have better control of their manufacturing, materials, and of course, offer the best price.

 The Brooklyn Bedding mattress is built using three layers of foam.
 The top layer is a 2.0″ layer of Talalay latex.
 The second layer is a 2.0″ layer of Dunlop latex.
 And finally, the bottom layer is a 6.0″ high density support foam base.
 The two different layers of latex combine to create great bounce, cooling, support, and consistency.